 All About Quinoa

-Quinoa is one of my favorite pantry staples.
-It's light and absorbs flavor wonderfully and adds great texture to these veggie burgers.
-I love that's it's so easy to prepare and offers such amazing health benefits: it is loaded with fiber (one serving has over five grams) and is considered a complete source of protein with all eight essential amino acids.
+Quinoa is loaded with fiber (one serving has over five grams) and is considered a complete source of protein with all nine essential amino acids.
 This makes it a great source of plant-based protein for vegans.
 In fact, it has more protein than any other grain.
-Quinoa is a good source of folate, magnesium, iron, phosphorus and many phytochemicals.
-It also offers important minerals such as calcium, potassium, copper and zinc.

-In this recipe I'm using Ancient Harvest organic white quinoa.
-I love their organic, non-GMO white quinoa.
-It is pre-washed and rinsed which makes this recipe that much more streamlined.
+In this recipe I use white quinoa.
 You can cook it on the stovetop or in a pressure cooker.
 I prefer the pressure cooker method because it is completely hands off.
 Both methods produce perfectly fluffy quinoa that is not soggy or burnt.
-I typically make a batch once a week (2 cups uncooked = 6 cups cooked) so that I can use it in recipes throughout the week.

 All About Black Beans